openstack-archive/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 Assign a role or roles to each node server
 ------------------------------------------

+The first screen that is displayed has a list of roles at the top and a list of unallocated nodes at the bottom.

+* A **node** is a physical or virtual server that is provisioned to run a specific set of OpenStack services.

+* A **role** is a functional set of services that Fuel installs as a whole on a node, usually in its own disk partition.

 .. image:: /_images/user_screen_shots/assign-roles1.png
-   :width: 50%
+   :width: 80%

 .. image:: /_images/user_screen_shots/assign-roles2.png
-   :width: 50%
+   :width: 80%

+To assign roles to the nodes:

-Select the role or roles you want to assign, then click on the appropriate node(s) in the "Unallocated Nodes" list, then click on the "Apply Changes" button.
+- Select the role or roles you want to assign
+- Click on the appropriate node(s) in the "Unallocated Nodes" list
+- Click on the "Apply Changes" button.
+- Proceed to do this until all roles have been assigned to all nodes.

+In this example,
+both the "Compute" and "Storage - Cinder LVM" roles are being assigned to this node.

+As you make your selections,
+Fuel displays information about combinations that are not allowed and other configurations that are required.
+For example, in this sample screen, it tells you that the Controller role cannot be combined with the Compute and Cinder LVM roles that you have selected.

 If you want to modify the roles assigned to a node: